greendog99/greendog-rails-template/README.md

  * All templates, stylesheets, and views use [haml](http://haml-lang.com/) and [sass](http://sass-lang.com/).
  * Paul Irish's [HTML5 Boilerplate](http://html5boilerplate.com/) for layout and reset.
  * [Compass](http://compass-style.org/) for managing CSS mixins and frameworks.
-* Adds a simple 12-column grid framework from http://www.1kbgrid.com/ (converted to sass).
+* Adds a simple 12-column grid framework from <http://www.1kbgrid.com/> (converted to sass).
-* Adds a basic stylesheet with header, nav bar, body, and footer.
+* Adds a basic stylesheet with header, nav bar, body, and footer, and styles for flash messages and buttons.
 * Removes everything to do with Prototype, since the Boilerplate is based on [JQuery](http://jquery.com/).
 * Removes unneeded files like the default Rails index.html and image.
 * Adds a Gemfile with commonly needed gems, and some some optional gems available to un-comment when needed.